Quick start

 Best uses

-- Check gestational age today.
+- Check pregnancy week and gestational age today.

 - Estimate conception timing from cycle length.